UniversalRobots/Universal_Robots_ROS_Driver/ur_rtde_driver/doc/ROS_INTERFACE.md

     Debug flag that will get passed on to ur_common.launch

+ * "**headless_mode**" (default: "false")

+    Automatically send URScript to robot to execute.
+On e-Series this does require the robot to be in 'remote-control' mode.
+With this, the URCap is not needed on the robot.

  * "**kinematics_config**" (default: "$(find ur_e_description)/config/ur3e_default.yaml")

     Kinematics config file used for calibration correction.
 This will be used to verify the robot's calibration is matching the robot_description.